E-Bio-E Lab is a proud member of the Rainbow Engineering Network (REN).

 Vinay Chandrasekhar, Visiting undergraduate student, Electrical Engineering (Summer 2019)

 Vinay is a visiting undergraduate student from IIIT Bangalore, India.
 He is a recipient of the prestigious S. N. Bose Fellowship to gain research experience at E-Bio-E lab in Summer 2019.
-His research interests revolve around the fusion of electronics, biology, and robotics to create wearable devices and sensors.
-In his free times, he enjoys watching birds, the sky, and exploring the nature.
+His research interests involve fusion of electronics, biology, and robotics to create wearable devices and sensors.
+In his free time, he enjoys watching birds, the sky, and exploring the nature.

 Chengye Dong, Visiting PhD Student, Electrical Engineering (Fall 2017-Fall 2019)